-This interactive and exciting learning game teaching color recognition and color word recognition.
+This interactive and exciting learning game teaches color recognition and color word recognition.
 It’s also part of our printable dice games for kids series.
 This game will keep kids engaged with rolling and matching to learn the names of colors.
 When they are ready, the kids can advance to matching the colors to color words.

 Color Matching Dice Games for Kids